 This article will show you how.

-What follows is a review of the spaced-repetition flashcard app which I’ve used to help me learn seven languages.
+What follows is a review of my favourite spaced-repetition flashcard app, which I’ve used to help me learn eight languages.

 Learning New Vocabulary